-Why you need to get to know the Alentejo, Portugal
+Why you need to visit the Alentejo, Portugal

-Yet, many people are unaware of this region's countless charms and opt for the more familiar.
-In this instance, we're looking specifically at the central, eastern and northeastern areas of the Alentejo region, which - when combined - make an ideal itinerary for those who want to try something new on a holiday to Portugal.
-Read on to see why you need to get to know the Alentejo before the rest of the world discovers its secrets too.
+Yet, many people are unaware of this region's countless attractions and opt for the more familiar.
+In this instance, we're looking specifically at the central, eastern and northeastern areas of the Alentejo region which make a wonderful itinerary for anyone wanting to try something new on a holiday to Portugal.

-The Alentejo has two UNESCO World Heritage Sites within its fold at Évora and Elvas.
-Make time to not only investigate the many historic sights on offer but also to get a feel for each city, both fully stocked with traditional whitewashed houses, countless cafés and happy, laidback vibes.
+The Alentejo has two UNESCO World Heritage sites within its fold at Évora and Elvas.
+Make time to get a feel for each city, both fully stocked with traditional whitewashed houses, countless cafés and happy, laidback vibes.

 You can inspect 8,000 year-old standing stones